Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/README.md

 * Spark HDInsight cluster.
 We recommend having a cluster with at least 4 worker nodes and at least 28 Gb of memory in each node.
 * Azure storage account.

+# Data/Telemetry

+This tutorial collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a